mjclarke01/cmake_example/README.md

 * MyApp - a top-level application that depends on the two libraries
 * MyLib - a simple library that doesn't create a cmake config, so requires extra effort in MyApp
 * ThirdPartyLib - a library that creates a cmake config and, thus, doesn't require extra effort
+* MyHeaderLib - a header-only library that creates a cmake config and, thus, doesn't require extra effort

 ## Building MyLib